arafatm/arafatm.github.io/_articles/games/swtor/readme.md

 Bex “Gearbox” Kolos, a veteran of Havoc Squad.
 Speak with Gearbox to learn more about your mission on Ord Mantell.

-Best of the Best: A fellow soldier mentioned that Fort Garnik has one of the best military training programs on Ord Mantell.
-He specifically recommended Lieutenant Forris as a highly experienced instructor for soldiers in the field.
-Meet with Lieutenant Forris at Fort Garnik to find out what he can teach you.

 The Spy: As the newest member of the Republic’s elite Havoc Squad, you’re joining in their hunt for a ZR-57 orbital strike bomb stolen by separatist forces on the war-torn world of Ord Mantell.
 Commander Tavus, the leader of